dave-mccollough/dave-mccollough/README.md

 ---
 - 🔧  I'm a consultant working in cloud and mobile development, including Azure, Android, and iOS.
 - 💡  I'm interested in cross-platform technologies including Flutter and React Native.
-- 📖 I'm currently learning Augmented Reality and Blockchain.
+- 📖  Currently learning Augmented Reality and Blockchain.

 ***
 ### Tools and Technologies